danace38/mymovie/README.md

 #### To Use This Application:
 -  Clone repository
 -  Use npm to install packages (npm i) including express, pg, cors, react-router-dom, and compression
+-  Use the command "nodemon index" to start server locally
 -  Use the command "npm start" to run the application locally and test